spitbol/x64/docs/M.md

        (WB,WC,IA,XR,XL,CP)   should be preserved over call
        (WA)                  0 in all cases except sucessful performance of exit(4) or exit(-4),
-                             in which case 1 should be returned.
+                             in which case one should be returned.
 ```

 Loading and running the load module or returning from jcl command